chemicode/led-metrosign/README.md

 This program uses a Raspberry PI, the WMATA Metro API and an LED sign (http://brightledsigns.com/programmable/indoor/bs-4x16-mini) to create a metro signboard that displays the current train times for my station.
 Currently the program is called repeatedly via Cron every 30 seconds (shellscript that calls it twice with a 30 second delay).

-Currently, some Linux dependencies exist such as the
+Currently, some Linux dependencies exist such as the subprocess module.

 #Setup
 You need to obtain a WMATA API key by registering as a developer at https://developer.wmata.com/.
 Or you can use the demo API key.
 After obtaining the LED sign and a Raspberry PI, the files downloaded to the PI.
 The config.json contains my default settings they can be changed by running this command from the commandline: